-We aim to reinforce a pillar of personalization research: developing personalized tools needs user feedback.
-Synthetic data is an alluring crutch and \mm{} judges seem reliable~\cite{Jiang2025KnowMR}, but such evaluations can miss what users value.
-Thus, we urge their adoption as necessary but insufficient checks, advocating for user-centered evaluations to guide personalized design.
-Our contributions are:
+We aim to reinforce a pillar of personalization research: developing personalized tools needs feedback from real users.
+Synthetic data is an alluring crutch and \mm{} judges seem reliable~\cite{Jiang2025KnowMR}, but these evaluations can miss what users actually value.
+Thus, we urge their adoption as necessary but insufficient checks and instead advocate for user-centered evaluations to inform the design of personalized NLP systems.